 At Ushuaia, you'll board your Patagonia cruise ship, the Stella Australis, and sail around the inlets and waterways of Tierra del Fuego and through the Strait of Magellan.
 The ship's fleet of zodiac boats will whisk you to shore at various points along the way, and en route, you'll enjoy fascinating presentations by the ship's naturalist-guides, all of whom are involved in the study of Patagonia and its natural treasures as well as its preservation.

 If you enjoy cruising, you won't want to miss this very special opportunity.
 Your ship, the Stella Australis, provides all the modern comforts you'll need or want, plus important extras that you'll be glad to have—even high-top rubber boots to borrow if you don't bring your own!
 Delicious and bountiful meals are served three times daily in the ship's dining room that is encircled by huge picture windows so you don't miss a single view.
 Hot beverages, snacks and even wine and other alcoholic beverages are served, free of charge, each day.
 Space on the Stella Australis is extremely limited, so we strongly recommend early booking.

-Want even more?
+Want even more out of our Patagonia vacation package?
 Add a 3-night optional pre-tour extension to Iguazu Falls (also known as Iguazú or Iguaçu), one of the largest waterfalls in the world and very likely the most impressive.